abdo-aary/qombating-fires/README.md

 ## Contributing

-For detailed guidelines on how to contribute—covering our branching strategy, testing requirements, CI pipeline, and pull request process—please refer to our [CONTRIBUTING.md](CONTRIBUTING.md) file.
+For detailed guidelines on how to contribute—covering our branching strategy, testing requirements, CI pipeline, and pull request process—please refer to our [CONTRIBUTING.md](docs/guides/CONTRIBUTING.md) file.

+## Using Docker

+For detailed guidelines on how to build a docker image out of the [Dockerfile](Dockerfile), please refer to our [DOCKER_SETUP.md](docs/guides/DOCKER_SETUP.md) file.

 <!-- Utility commands -->
 <!-- Export python path: ``export PYTHONPATH=${PYTHONPATH}:${pwd}``-->